xingzhou/containercafe/examples/vagrant/README.md

 ## Vagrant Quick Deployment

 Vagrant is a tool for building complete virutalized development environments.
 Vagrant uses a base image to quickly clone a virtual machine.
-These base images are known as "boxes" in Vagrant A "VagrantFile" is used to describe how to configure and provision our machines.
+These base images are known as "boxes" in Vagrant.
+A "VagrantFile" is used to describe how to configure and provision our machines.
 To provision a development environment with vagrant we use the "vagrant up" command in the same directory branch of the VagrantFile.

      $ vagrant up

 After the completion of the above command, we should have a running vagrant environment.
 We can verify this environment by using the "vagrant status" command.

      $ vagrant status

 A sample output would look like: